crodier/software-blog/_posts/2025-02-23-on-leadership.md

 about decisions which impact their area.

-By confirming first with other Principal Engineers, when you to the management team or your manager, you are showing them a well-formed, and completed analysis.
+By confirming first with other Principal Engineers, when you approach the management team, you are showing them a well-formed, and completed analysis.
 It may feel like you are cheating by asking other principal engineers, and then taking their feedback